Dutch foreign minister resigns over Afghan evacuation crisis | DW | 16.09.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

 Sigrid Kaag lost a vote of no confidence over her handling of the evacuation of refugees from Afghanistan last month.
-Hundreds of Dutch nationals were left behind following the chaotic airlift from Kabul.
+Kaag tendered her immediate resignation following the parliamentary vote.

 Dutch Foreign Minister Sigrid Kaag has resigned from office over the handling of the Afghan evacuation operation